Dai Williams - Director

 My role is to develop our campaigns work in Wales to push for improvements to diabetes care across Wales.
 This includes meeting with politicians, healthcare professionals and other organisations to push for change.
 I also research policy that could help Diabetes UK to better diagnose Type 1 diabetes, and prevent people from developing Type 2 diabetes

 I manage our Diabetes Voices, a network of voluntary campaigners who make a difference by being a voice for people living with diabetes across Wales, and taking our message to local health boards and Government. makers.

 Joseph Cuff - Fundraising Manager

-I’m Joe and I work with our wonderful supporters who help us to raise vital funds to support people living with diabetes in Wales.
+I work with our wonderful fundraisers all over Wales, who help us to raise vital funds to support people living with diabetes in Wales.

 We have lots of exciting ways for you to get involved in fundraising.
 There really is something for everyone, whether you want to challenge yourself by running a marathon, swim the English Channel, or walk 1 Million Steps with your family.
 You can organise your own event too.
 Whatever your idea, I would love to hear from you: firstname.lastname@example.org.